-I am a United Kingdom Council for Psychotherapy (UKCP) registered Integrative Adult, Child & Adolescent Psychotherapist and a certified member of the British Association of Counselling & Psychotherapy (BACP).
-I have been fortunate to have enjoyed a full and active career in Psychotherapy and in addition to my busy private practice in Woking I also work as a consultant with various agencies and corporate clients around the UK.
+I am a UKCP registered Integrative Adult, Child & Adolescent Psychotherapist and a certified member of the BACP.
+I have been fortunate to have enjoyed a full and active career in Psychotherapy at my busy private practice in Woking, I also work as a consultant with various agencies and corporate clients around the UK.

 Psychotherapy isn’t always about words because at times it can be difficult to talk.
 My practice incorporates the use of creative methods to aid the expression of feelings and imagery.
 C. G. Jung (1947) valued the expression of people’s stories as they led to insights into their internal world and how, in turn, their life experience shapes our internal world.
 My work is grounded in Jungian and post Jungian thinking and development.
 Central to this is meeting people with genuine non-judgmental openness and acceptance, compassion, care and a respect for the person's or family's unique experience and way of being.